InnerLoopLLC/OculusPlatformBP/README.md

 2) In that zip file, go to the *'Windows'* folder and copy *'LibOVRPlatform32_1.lib'* and *'LibOVRPlatform64_1.lib'* into the following folder within your engine directory: *'Engine\Source\ThirdParty\Oculus\LibOVRPlatform\LibOVRPlatform\lib'* replacing the existing files.
 3) If you're building for Quest, copy the two folders from the *'Android\libs'* directory of the zip file into that same engine directory.
 4) Copy the entire *'Include'* folder from the zip file and replace the *'Engine\Source\ThirdParty\Oculus\LibOVRPlatform\LibOVRPlatform\include'* folder.
 5) That's it!
 Regenerate project files.
-Then compile and you're good to go.
+Then compile and you're good to go.<br>
 *(**It is highly recommended to update to Oculus Platform SDK v23 to access all features and bug fixes.**)*<br>
 ## Support
 For technical support, questions, comments, etc, please reach out on our [Discord Server](https://discord.gg/k6KxJvq).<br>